avddvd/avddvd.github.io/README.md

   - Provided mentorship and on boarding for new Software Engineers at ShareThis.

-- **VMware, Palo Alto: Member of Technical Staff                           May 2013- November 2015**
+- **VMware, Palo Alto: Member of Technical Staff, May 2013- November 2015**

   - Developed and maintained feature requests for vCenter Single Sign On (SSO).
   - Maintained and developed VMware Update Manager(VUM), an upgrade agent for vSphere.
   - Resolved VMware customer issues and handled customer escalations.

-- **Ericsson, San Jose: Software Development Intern                           May 2012- March 2013**
+- **Ericsson, San Jose: Software Development Intern, May 2012- March 2013**

   - Developed the Unit Test Frame work to test the Label Manager and Routing information base modules on the simulation environment named SSR-SIM.
   - Developed an automation script that brings up a router simulation environment, which otherwise would have required unfruitful time and human interaction.

-- **Seattle, NYU Poly: open-source                                           October 2011-Dec 2012**
+- **Seattle, NYU Poly: open-source, October 2011-Dec 2012**

   - Volunteered for open-source project “Seattle” and it provided me an opportunity to gain experience in cloud and sand boxing technologies.